Masters School: Early history

 After Eliza Master's death in 1921, her sister, Sarah Wilbur Masters, succeeded her as headmistress, serving alongside Mary Comstock Strong.
 The School was incorporated in 1911 and Masters Hall, designed by Ralph Adams Cram, was completed in 1921.
 Many of the school's clubs, including the Missionary Society (today known as MISH), the Dobbs Athletic Association, Glee Club, and Phoenix (the school's acting society), came about during the early 20th century.

 The school taught English, French, Latin, music, art, the Bible, moral philosophy, astronomy, botany, mathematics, domestic science, and etiquette.
 While it was secular, Masters had a religious tone; it catered exclusively to female students.

 The finishing school had a series of unusual rules that has since been removed from the school's handbook.
 One of the most famous rules is that the students were expected to eat bananas with knives and forks.
 One account even states that the girls were expected to submit weekly diaries of their bowel movements, but that their entries were mainly fictional.
 The school's loosely Puritanical ideology is also apparent in the school's old regulations.
 According to Aimee MacRae's account of her brief time at the school, a distance between men in the town and schoolgirls was expected by Miss Masters, "Never sit on the same sofa with a man; the devil sits between you."

 Later years

 In 1996, due to under-enrollment, the school became co-educational, opening itself to male students for the first time.

 Student body

 The Masters School has over 670 students in grades 5–12.
 The school is co-educational.
 As of February 2020, Masters students come from 20 states and over 30 countries.
 In addition, up to eighty students are international.

 Faculty

 Over 70% of the faculty have advanced degrees.
 The average class size is 14 students.

 Campus

-The school's wooded 96-acre campus is on a hilltop in Dobbs Ferry, a historic village with a sloping geography and waterfront on the Hudson River.
-A five-minute walk from the campus brings students down to the heart of town, and a train ride to New York City that takes anywhere from 35 to 50 minutes.
+The school's wooded 96-acre campus is on a hilltop in Dobbs Ferry, a village on the Hudson River.